euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 Compatibilities
 +++++++++++++++

 pyFRET is written in Python.
-Both python 2 (v2.7) and python 3 (v3.3) are supported. pyFRET requires three further python libraries,  namely numpy and scipy for data manipulation, and matplotlib for data visualisation.
+Both python 2 (v2.7) and python 3 (v3.3) are supported. pyFRET requires three further python libraries,  namely numpy [numpy]_ and scipy [scipy]_ for data manipulation, and matplotlib [matplotlib]_ for data visualisation.
 Installation of pyFRET using the pip install method supported by PyPI will facilitate automatic installation of these packages if they are not already included in your python build.

 The lack of Open Source software in the smFRET community has led to a proliferation of esoteric file-types used for data collection and storage.
 To make pyFRET as usable as possible for a wide range of smFRET researchers, the pyFRET data structures can be initialised using arrays of time-binned photons.
 The tutorial provides example scripts for parsing common filetypes into pyFRET objects.

 pyFRET currently provides basic tools for analysis and visualisation of smFRET data.
 In the interest of providing the pyFRET infrastructure to smFRET researchers at an early stage, we are choosing to release our software at a relatively early stage of development. pyFRET provides a complete tool-chain for analysis of time-binned smFRET data, but does not currently include a burst-search algorithm for identification of fluorescent bursts from photon arrival times [nir06]_.
 Researchers who wish to use pyFRET in its current implementation for data visualisation and analysis, but whose data consists of time-stamped photon arrivals are encouraged to apply their own burst selection algorithms to generate arrays of fluorescent bursts that can be manipulated using pyFRET methods.

 Experimental Methods
 --------------------
 We tested the pyFRET library using DNA duplexes dual-labelled with Alexa Fluor 488 and Alexa Fluor 647.
 The duplex sequences and labelling sites are shown in Tables :ref:`tab-donor` (Donor strand) and :ref:`tab-acceptor` (Acceptor strands).
 DNA duplexes were prepared by mixing a 1.1 molar excess of the appropriate acceptor strand with the donor strand, heating to 95 C for 10 minutes, then gradual cooling to room temperature.
-FRET data were collected for 15 minutes using continuous excitation at 488 nm and binned in intervals of 1 ms. ALEX data were collected for 15 minutes using alternating excitation at 488 and 640 nm, with a modulation rate of 0.1 ms, a dead-time of 0.1 :math:`\mu` s and a delay compensation of 3 :math:`\mu` s.
+FRET data were collected for 15 minutes using continuous excitation at 488 nm and binned in intervals of 1 ms.
+ALEX data were collected for 15 minutes using alternating excitation at 488 and 640 nm, with a modulation rate of 0.1 ms, a dead-time of 0.1 :math:`\mu` s and a delay compensation of 3 :math:`\mu` s.
 ALEX data were then binned in intervals of 1 ms. The scripts and configuration files used to analyse these data using pyFRET can be found in the "bin" folder of the pyFRET repository.

 .. table:: DNA sequence of the donor-labelled strand, where 5 is a deoxy-T nucleotide, labelled with Alexa Fluor 488 at the C6 amino position  :label:`tab-donor`
    :class: w